mongodb/docs/source/includes/facts/activity-feed/project-filter-events.rst

         - Events related to :charts:`MongoDB Charts </>` tenants.

       * - Clusters
-        - Events related to sharded clusters, such as :binary:`~bin.mongos` events and shard management.
+        - Events related to clusters and shard management, such as :binary:`~bin.mongos` events.
+This includes events for both replica sets and sharded clusters.

       * - Data Lake
         - Events related to `Atlas Datalake <https://docs.mongodb.com/datalake/>`__.